-Diary of a Pilgrim – Part XI
+Diary of a Pilgrim – Part XV

 The Vatican Museum, one of the oldest museums of the world, is famous for its sculptures and paintings.
 The highlight of the museum is certainly the Sistine Chapel.During the Conclave,…